Dans-labs/dariah/docs/React.md

 ## Complex components
-If a component has to handle the DOM after it has been constructed, e.g. apply some hiding and showing, fill a div with a third party component, or get data from the state in a sophisticated way, then we need to program the component as a class with so-called [life cycle methods](#life-cycle).
+If a component has to handle the DOM after it has been constructed, e.g. apply some hiding and showing, fill a DIV with a third party component, or get data from the state in a sophisticated way, then we need to program the component as a class with so-called [life cycle methods](#life-cycle).